hasibzunair/peekaboo/README.md

 ## Training

-The training is performed on the dataset [DUTS-TR](http://saliencydetection.net/duts/) that should be put in the directory `data`.
+The training is performed on the dataset [DUTS-TR](http://saliencydetection.net/duts/) that should be put in the directory `datasets_local`.

 Then the training can be launched using the following command.